 Step 3: If our plan says no to part or all of your appeal, your case will automatically be sent on to the next level of the appeals process.

-To make sure we were following all the rules when we said no to your appeal, we are required to send your appeal to the “Independent Review Organization.”
+To make sure we were following all the rules when we said no to your appeal, we are required to send your appeal to an independent review organization, called the “Integrated Administrative Hearing Office.”
 When we do this, it means that your appeal is going on to the next level of the appeals process, which is Level 2.

 Section 6.4 Step-by-step: How a Level 2 Appeal is done

 If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
-During the Level 2 Appeal, the Independent Review Organization reviews our decision for your first appeal.
+During the Level 2 Appeal, the Integrated Administrative Hearing Office reviews our decision for your first appeal.
 This organization decides whether the decision we made should be changed.